 A Clash of Kings

-When warfare erupts in Westeros after the death of Robert Baratheon, Balon Greyjoy takes advantage of the instability and declares independence for the Iron Islands.
-Rather than ally with King Robb Stark against House Lannister, Balon sends the ironborn to occupy key positions in the North and declares himself King of the Iron Islands and the North.
+Warfare erupts in Westeros after the death of King Robert I Baratheon, Lord of the Seven Kingdoms.
+Balon, Lord of the Iron Islands, takes advantage of the instability and declares independence for the Iron Islands.
+Rather than ally with Robb Stark, King in the North, against House Lannister and King Joffrey I Baratheon, Balon sends the ironborn to occupy key positions in the north and declares himself King of the Isles and the North.

 A Feast for Crows

-Aeron Greyjoy declares a kingsmoot as the proper way to raise the next King of the Iron Islands after the death of King Balon.
-This move is made by Aeron to end a potential civil war between the ironborn and to prevent Euron Greyjoy from taking the Seastone Chair.
-However, Euron is chosen king despite the efforts of Aeron, Victarion Greyjoy, and Asha Greyjoy.
+Aeron Greyjoy declares a kingsmoot as the proper way to raise the next King of the Iron Islands after Balon's death.
+This move is made by Aeron to end a potential civil war between the ironborn and to prevent Euron from taking the Seastone Chair.
+Victarion Greyjoy, Lord Captain of the Iron Fleet, returns from the Saltspear with most longships of the Iron Fleet.
+However, Euron is chosen king despite the efforts of Aeron, Victarion, and Asha Greyjoy.

 A Dance with Dragons